 Though “Web-enabled” solutions may seem out of reach for SMBs, TSplus stands out from the crowd with a comprehensive set of tools to Web-enable even legacy applications, all this with no re-programming at all!

-By completing an existing IT system with Logiciel TSplus, applications running on anything from Windows 7 to Server 2019 can become available on any computing device with an HTML5 enabled Web browser, either on the company network or from anywhere in the world via Internet.
+By completing an existing IT system with TSplus programvara, applications running on anything from Windows 7 to Server 2019 can become available on any computing device with an HTML5 enabled Web browser, either on the company network or from anywhere in the world via Internet.